julienschmidt/bawang/docs/reports/midterm_report.md

      |<---------------------------------------------------------------------|                                       |
      |                                                                      |                                       |
 ~~~

-To build an onion tunnel we initially generate a diffie hellman key pair with public key `g^x1`.
+To build an onion tunnel we initially generate a Diffie-Hellman key pair with public key `g^x1`.
 We encrypt our public key using the identifier public key (host key, `h1p`) of the next hop in our tunnel and send it to said hop.
-The next hop in turn generates a diffie hellman key pair and computes the shared diffie hellman key.
+The next hop in turn generates a Diffie-Hellman key pair and computes the shared Diffie-Hellman key.
-To perform unilateral authentication the next hop hashes the computed shared diffie hellman key and sends it along with its diffie hellman public key back to us.
+To perform unilateral authentication the next hop hashes the computed shared Diffie-Hellman key and sends it along with its Diffie-Hellman public key back to us.
-We then also compute the diffie hellman shared key and verify the hash Hop1 sent to us.
+We then also compute the Diffie-Hellman shared key and verify the hash Hop1 sent to us.
-If the hash is valid Hop1 has proven its identity by being able to decrypt our diffie hellman public key using its corresponding hop identifier private key.
+If the hash is valid Hop1 has proven its identity by being able to decrypt our Diffie-Hellman public key using its corresponding hop identifier private key.
 Each of the handshake messages contain the tunnel ID used to uniquely identify that connection between hops.

 In order to extend the currently existing circuit we make use of our tunnel relay sub protocol.
-We send a TunnelExtend message with the relay sub message encrypted by the shared diffie hellman key to Hop1 instructing it to extend the circuit by another hop.
+We send a TunnelExtend message with the relay sub message encrypted by the shared Diffie-Hellman key to Hop1 instructing it to extend the circuit by another hop.
-Hop1 decrypts the relay message containing the onion API address/port, the identifier public key of the next hop and a diffie hellman public key similar to the first create message.
+Hop1 decrypts the relay message containing the onion API address/port, the identifier public key of the next hop and a Diffie-Hellman public key similar to the first create message.
 It generates a new tunnel ID (ID2) used for the connection between it and then next hop (Hop2) and saves the mapping.
-It then constructs a `TunnelCreate` message and performs the create/created handshake with Hop2, sending the diffie hellman public key of Hop2 back to us in a `TunnelCreated` message.
+It then constructs a `TunnelCreate` message and performs the create/created handshake with Hop2, sending the Diffie-Hellman public key of Hop2 back to us in a `TunnelCreated` message.

 In the above diagram `H()` denotes a secure hash function and `E_abc()` encryption with key `abc`.

 #### Data Relaying

 ~~~ascii
 +---------+                                                   +-------+                                              +-------+                                        +-------------+
 | Source  |                                                   | Hop1  |                                              | Hop2  |                                        | Destination |